wikimedia/operations-software-acme-chief/README.md

 shared filesystem are required to terminate TLS connections, where it is not feasible to have each server requesting their own certificates from ACME servers.

+One thing to note is that there are two stages when certcentral is outputting certificates: the initial, self-signed certificate, and the trusted one issued through ACME.
+The initial stage is done to help with cases where servers need a dummy certificate to start up, which may be required in order to *get* the publicly-trusted certificates at all (thus resolving a chicken-and-egg problem).
+A side-effect of this is zero-byte PEM files for the chain, which for self-signed certificates is empty.

 One variant of the API permits simple use by puppet.
 It is hoped that eventually this will be used to handle certificates for wikipedia.org and co.